CouchTomato87/InternationalizedPieces/README.md

 All files are open source.
 Just please credit me (Couch Tomato)!

 # Note that the pieces are not up to date here.
 Please contact me for updated pieces!
+Most up to date pieces are currently on https://github.com/gbtami/pychess-variants